 Systems analysts help business and IT teams find technical solutions to business problems.
 They play a central role in the planning and execution of projects, and they may serve as a liaison between IT and end users.
 Duties include analyzing hardware and software issues, writing and maintaining systems documentation, and translating user and system requirements into functional technical specifications.

-Hiring for systems analysts is projected to increase 9 percent by 2028 (based on levels initially from 2018), according to the U.S. Bureau of Labor Statistics, largely because of the rapid adoption of cloud computing and the rising use of IT services in the healthcare field.
-Currently, systems analysts earn a midpoint salary of $95,500.
+Hiring for systems analysts is projected to increase due to the rapid adoption of cloud computing and the rising use of IT services in the healthcare field.
+Currently, systems analysts earn a midpoint salary of $96,500.

 Business analysts bridge the gap between business and IT.
 They determine business unit needs and plan, implement and improve business information systems across multiple departments, ensuring business data and reporting needs are met.
 Companies hire for this role when they want to act on business intelligence and make data-driven decisions.
 People with experience in financial analysis, data flow analysis and project management are strong candidates.